quangv/docs/src/doc/manual/development/monaca_cli/cli_commands.rst

 :dfn:`$ monaca import`

 Example
-  Here is an exmaple of how to import a project called RSS Reader Example from Monaca Cloud into "MyProjectFolder/ImportRssProject" folder on your local PC.
+  Here is an exmaple of how to import a project called ``Memo Application`` from Monaca Cloud into "ImportedMemoApp" folder on your local PC.

   .. code-block:: bash

       $ monaca import
       Fetching project list...
-      Please choose one of the following projects:

-        1. RSS Reader Example
-        2. HelloCordova
-        3. Onsen UI Sliding Menu
-        4. Hello World App
-        5. Monaca Tunes

-      Project number: 1
-      Destination directory: MyProjectFolder/ImportRssProject
+      Which project would you like to synchronize?
+Memo Application Destination directory: ImportedMemoApp
+      Cloning 'Memo Application' to /Users/Monaca/Documents/CLI/ImportedMemoApp
+      ...
+      Project successfully imported from Monaca Cloud!

 .. rst-class:: function-reference